erikoc/SAM-log/README.md

 Releasing a new version is done as a `Github` release.

-TODO: The `Github` release will automatically trigger a build in `Circle` that publishes the new version to npm 👍
+The `Github` release will automatically trigger a build in `Circle` that publishes the new version to npm 👍